dappforce/grillchat/integration/README.md

    window.GRILL.init(config)
    ```

-3. That's it 🥳!
+3. That's it! 🥳

 ## Customization

-You can customize a Grill UI by passing a config object to `grill.init()` function.
+You can customize the Grill UI by passing a config object to the `grill.init()` function.
 For example:

 ```ts
 import grill from '@subsocial/grill-widget'